sriharsha0806/sriharsha0806.github.io/content/authors/admin/_index.md

   - course: Msc in Electrical Engineering
     institution: Florida Institute of Technology
     year: 2016
-  - course: BSc in Electrical Engineering
+  - course: BE in Electronics and Communication Engineering
     institution: Manipal Institute of Technology
     year: 2014